kennytilton/web-mx/doc/intro-a-counter.md

 # Web/MX&trade; In a Nutshell
 _Or, building a counter app._

-This write-up is also a working app, one of the Web/MX examples. .
-Look for NS `tiltontec.example.intro-a-counter` in this repo if you would like to run it live while reading.

-And now, Web/MX in a nutshell:
+Here is `Web/MX` in a tl;dr nutshell:
 * the developer writes standard HTML, CSS, and SVG;
-* property formulas can work off any other app properties; and
+* component properties, GUI or domain, view or model, can be functions of any property of any other component;
-* event handlers can update any app property.
+* event handlers can update any designated input property of any component; and
+* with more or less "glue" code, non-Matrix mechanisms can be made reactive.

 Let us look at each of those in the context of a simple counter app.